New Century Party

 The Saskatchewan Dignity Dividend

-• Universal $350 per month to all Sask Residents.
+• Universal $350 per month to all Sask Residents, including children.

 • Apply Once.

-• A new Dignity tax credit shields the dividend for those earning under $50,000, gradually phasing down until there is no credit after earning $100,000 in annual income.
+• A new Dignity Tax Credit shields the dividend for those earning under $50,000, gradually phasing down until $100,000 in annual income.

 03